 Equity and Student Success

-The Higher Education Coordinating Commission (HECC) is committed to improving success for students who are traditionally underserved in higher education and ensuring environments are conducive to optimum learning; this commitment informs policy decision making, funding recommendations, ongoing programs as well as special initiatives.
+The Higher Education Coordinating Commission (HECC) is committed to improving success and ensuring environments are conducive to optimum learning for all students, with a particular focus on those who are traditionally underserved in higher education.
+This commitment informs policy decision-making, funding recommendations, ongoing programs as well as special initiatives.

 Background on Equity and State Goals

-The state’s ambitious “40-40-20” goal has provided a “North Star” for HECC and state leaders to improve the educational attainment rates of students who are presently underserved.
-The importance of equity initiatives is emphasized in the Commission’s current Strategic Plan and is anchored by the HECC-adopted Equity Lens, which commits the commission and agency to ensure its policy and resource allocation decisions advance equity.
+The state’s ambitious “40-40-20” goal has provided a “North Star” for HECC and state leaders to improve the educational attainment rates of students who are presently underserved, and Oregon is currently in the process of also developing an adult educational attainment goal.
+The importance of equity initiatives is emphasized in the Commission’s current Strategic Plan and is anchored by the HECC-adopted Equity Lens.